-The University of Newcastle’s very own student gallery, Watt Space, has reopened its doors with high hopes that the pre-pandemic crows will return, Andry Mawrick writes.
+The University of Newcastle’s very own student gallery, Watt Space, has reopened its doors with high hopes that the pre-pandemic crowds will return, Andry Marwick writes.

 When the COVID-19 Pandemic forced the world into a state of uncertain lockdown, the way we saw and interacted with art changed forever.
 With the crowds vanishing overnight the future of the physical art gallery hung in the balance and while prominent galleries with larger support adapted to the sudden change, many smaller and independent galleries such as Watt Space found themselves in a more difficult and dire situation.